dsc-courses/dsc106-2025-sp/labs/lab00/index.md

 If you don’t already have a GitHub account, please [create one now](https://github.com/).

 Please sign up for the [GitHub Student Developer Pack](https://education.github.com/pack) to get access to a GitHub Pro account and many other useful tools for free.
 We will be using [GitHub Pages](https://pages.github.com/) to publish websites, which requires a paid account for private repos.

+**Note**{: .label .label-green }: Getting approval for a GitHub Pro account is notoriously finicky.
+Don't worry if you don't get approved the first few times you apply.
+You don't need GitHub Pro to complete anything in this course.

 ### New Git concepts: Remote, pushing, and pulling